 When President Michel Martelly took office, he pledged to close all of Haiti’s displacement camps within six months, starting with the closure of six camps during his first 100 days.
 Two and a half years later, an estimated 575 camps remain.

 The President’s relocation project, called “16/6,” was proposed as a model to address immediate housing needs, close IDP camps and commence reconstruction.
 Displaced families were forced to leave camps prior to the rehabilitation of their neighborhoods, meaning that few alternatives for safe and affordable housing existed.
 In total, the 16/6 plan only assisted 5% of families who were displaced after the earthquake.
-Although this model is being replicated by aid groups, and is moving into a second phase that targets 45 more camps, it is a piecemeal program that is failing to meet its own goals while a comprehensive housing plan is still glaringly absent.
+Although this model is being replicated by aid groups, and is moving into a second phase that targets 45 more camps, it is a piecemeal program that is failing to meet its own goals.

 For more information, download the Under Tents Housing Brief